RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	content	analysis,	which	is	done	against	the actual	data	itself,	is	a	main	strategy	for	data	discovery,	even	if	it	is	the slowest	and	least	accurate	method.
 However,	as	tools	become	more mature	and	efficient,	the	use	of	content	analysis	is	rapidly	growing and	becoming	more	accurate	and	useful.

-### Question # 47 - Although	the	preservation	and	retention	of	data	are	the	most	importantconcepts	that	usually	come	to	mind	when	you’re	considering	archiving, what	process	is	equally	important	to	test	regularly	for	the	duration	of	the required	retention	period?
+### Question # 47 - Although	the	preservation	and	retention	of	data	are	the	most	important concepts	that	usually	come	to	mind	when	you’re	considering	archiving, what	process	is	equally	important	to	test	regularly	for	the	duration	of	the required	retention	period?
 A.	Recoverability
 B.	Portability
 C.	Encryption